zuluplatform/gincoin-core/doc/build-osx.md

 Other commands:
 -------

-    ./gincoind -daemon # to start the dash daemon.
+    ./gincoind -daemon # to start the gincoin daemon.
     ./gincoin-cli --help  # for a list of command-line options.
     ./gincoin-cli help    # When the daemon is running, to get a list of RPC commands